Hee Seo: Training and career

-Seo began her formal dance training at age twelve; a relatively late start for a ballet dancer.
+Seo started her formal dance training at age eleven, which is a fairly late start for a ballet dancer.
 Jillian Laub from movmnt has described Seo as having "the perfect body for ballet".
 At thirteen, she was invited to attend and awarded a full three-year scholarship to study under Alla Sizova at the Kirov Academy of Ballet (formerly the Universal Ballet Academy) in Washington DC.
 Seo has often stated Sizova was a major influence and mentor in her life.
 Jacqueline Akhmedova was also one of her teachers and helped train her for competitions.
 Akhmedova said, "Seo [was] the best student she has ever had".

 Seo won the 2003 Prix de Lausanne Award in Switzerland and was offered a scholarship by Reid Anderson to attend the John Cranko Schule.
 That same year, Seo won the Grand Prix at the 2003 Youth America Grand Prix.
 John Meehan asked her to join the American Ballet Theatre Studio Company in the following year where she stayed until joining American Ballet Theatre as an apprentice in May 2005.

 In the beginning, Seo's transition to the ABT company was difficult.
 She had trained under the Russian syllabus at Cranko and needed to make the transition to the "American style".
 Seo noted that "the ABT style is to leave the dancers alone.
 Individual character matters here, and dance that lacks originality cannot survive".
 She was able to adapt with the assistance of her mentors who also at the time helped her overcome a serious back injury.
 In March 2006, she was promoted to the rank of corps de ballet.
 She gained significant attention in 2009 when she performed the female lead in MacMillan's Romeo and Juliet, La Sylphide, and On the Dnieper.
 She debuted as Juliet on her twenty-third birthday which she has said was "one of [her] favorites".
 Cory Stearns, at the time a newly promoted member of the corps de ballet, partnered her as the other titular character of Romeo.